-A new report released by British Foreign Secretary Jeremy Hunt, about Foreign and Commonwealth Office support for persecuted Christians, state the number of countries where Christians suffer because of their faith rose from 128 in 2015 to 144 a year later.
+A new report released by British Foreign Secretary Jeremy Hunt, about Foreign and Commonwealth Office support for a persecuted minority, state the number of countries where Christians suffer rose from 128 in 2015 to 144 a year later.

 The Bishop of Truro’s Report state, that in some regions, the level and nature of persecution is arguably coming close to meeting the international definition of genocide, according to that adopted by the UN.
 Download the full report.

-In a recent interview with Juliana Taimoorazy, senior fellow of the Philos Project, Fox news discuss the Genocide threat to Christians.
+In a recent interview with Juliana Taimoorazy, senior fellow of the Philos Project, Fox news discuss the Genocide threat.

 The Ten Stages of Genocide In a South African context

-Applying the model of Dr. Gregory H. Stanton of Genocide Watch, we can observe the existential threat to Christian minority groups in South Africa as follows:
+Applying the model of Dr. Gregory H. Stanton of Genocide Watch, we can observe the existential threat to minority groups as follows:

 All cultures have categoristics that can be used to distinguish people into us and them for example by ethnicity, race, religion, or nationality: German vs Jew, Hutu vs Tutsi, Shia Muslim vs Sunni Muslim and so on.
 In bipolar societies such as South Africa where differences can grossly be grouped into a “Whites” vs “Blacks” the classification of these differences whether official or not can more likely lead to genocide.